-Further details on monitoring of ecological metrics, including water quality, carbon sequestration and biodiversity, and how and where reporting on this monitoring would take place, was raised by the IPCC, Offaly County Council and Trinity College Dublin.
+Further details on monitoring of ecological metrics, including water quality, carbon sequestration and biodiversity, and how and where reporting on this monitoring would take place, was raised in the IPCC submission and by Kildare County Council.
 Butterfly Conservation Ireland also suggested that monitoring of Large Heath butterfly be considered to assess the success of the proposed rehabilitation actions.